-Toy Story 3 (2010)
+9. Toy Story 3 (2010)

 Its plot focuses on the natural progression of life, showing Andy now getting ready for college and saying a final goodbye to Woody and Buzz.
 At its release, the movie reflected its audience (as many were now the same age as Andy themselves) while also crafting a timeless story around the universal human experience of ageing.
-It’s pretty much Pixar performing at its peak, giving us colourful worlds while addressing hard life truths through a great script.
+It’s pretty much Pixar performing at its peak, giving us colorful worlds while addressing hard life truths through a great script.

 Anyone can cook, even an anthropomorphic rat.
 Despite having one of the lowest opening box offices out of all Pixar films, Ratatouille is among Pixar’s most highly praised and beloved animations.
 The journey towards being a celebrated chef in Paris is an uphill battle for any rodent, and young Remi soon finds the odds, critics, and health inspectors up against him during his culinary quest.

-The Incredibles 2 (2018)
+7. The Incredibles 2 (2018)

 It’s about how being a hero isn’t just Elastigirl saving the day, but it can also be being a parent, changing diapers, and getting the kids to school.
 Being a family is shown to be heroic in itself, giving a fresh spin on the superhero genre and making The Incredibles 2 feel just as smart, original, and fun for the whole family as the first movie was.

 The film’s first half features little to no dialogue, which shocked the public upon its release, as cheap jokes were replaced with Wall-E’s whirs.
 However, this relatively silent film truly showcases Pixar’s artistic chops, proving you don’t need slapstick or lengthy monologues to make someone laugh or cry.
-Wall-E is a movie that is expertly crafted, delivers points about global warming and consumerism in a digestible way, and is all in all just insanely adorable.
+Wall-E is a movie that is expertly crafted, delivers points about global warming and consumerism in a digestible way, and is, all in all, just insanely adorable.

-A Bug’s Life (1998)
+5. A Bug’s Life (1998)

-Every ‘best of list’ needs a wildcard, and ours is A Bug’s Life, the underdog story about an ant who must find a way to save his colony from a gang of grasshoppers.
-Yes, the story is a bit predictable compared to its layered Pixar peers, but what truly makes A Bug’s Life so spectacular is its playing with perspectives and the larger than life world seen in its animation.
+Every ‘best of’ list needs a wildcard, and ours is A Bug’s Life, the underdog story about an ant who must find a way to save his colony from a gang of grasshoppers.
+Yes, the story is a bit predictable compared to its layered Pixar peers, but what truly makes A Bug’s Life so spectacular is its playing with perspectives and the larger-than-life world seen in its animation.